qheilmann/CommandAPI-docs/docs/en/troubleshooting.md

 If you've registered a command with an argument and replaced/included additional suggestions, but the suggestions:

-- Are empty (e.g. a list of worlds returns no suggestions)
+- Are empty (e.g., a list of worlds returns no suggestions)
-- Don't update automatically (e.g. a list of players doesn't update when new players join the game)
+- Don't update automatically (e.g., a list of players doesn't update when new players join the game)

 This is most likely caused by using a constant array instead of using a lambda to dynamically update argument suggestions when the player requests them: